 7 Essential Patient Safety Tools and Techniques

-- Safety Huddles – a short meeting involving multidisciplinary care team members at the start of a workday or shift to focus on care coordination, identify safety issues and flag concerns.
+A short meeting involving multidisciplinary care team members at the start of a workday or shift to focus on care coordination identify safety issues and flag concerns.
 It is an effective and efficient way for healthcare teams to review performance, share information and enhance team communication.
 In the process, it helps to build a culture of safety and teamwork.

-- SBAR (Situation-Background-Assessment-Recommendation) – This is an easy to use, structured form of communication that enables information to be transferred accurately between individuals.
+This is an easy-to-use, structured form of communication that enables information to be transferred accurately between individuals.
 It helps you to formulate your thinking and convey information clearly and by doing so prevent miscommunication.
-SBAR is particularly effective in communication across different disciplines and between different level of staff.
+SBAR is particularly effective in communication across different disciplines and between different levels of staff.

-- 5 Whys – This is a simple yet effective tool used to identity the root cause of a problem by repeatedly asking the question “why” 5 times.
+This is a simple yet effective tool used to identify the root cause of a problem by repeatedly asking the question “why” 5 times.
 It helps us to truly understand a problem and get to the root cause.
 No statistical data required.
-This tool allows you to focus your resources on the right area, solve the true cause of a problem and not just its symptoms.
+This tool allows you to focus your resources on the right area, solve the true cause of a problem, and not just its symptoms.

-- Action Hierarchy – Action Hierarchy tools helps to determine the strengths of the action by levels or categories.
-The outcome of an investigation and root cause analysis are often a set of recommended actions (hence RCA2).
+Action Hierarchy tools help to determine the strengths of the action by levels or categories.
+The outcome of an investigation and root cause analysis is often a set of recommended actions (hence RCA2).
 This tool will assist the team to identify corrective/preventive actions that will give the biggest impact and greatest results.

-- Cause and Effect Diagram– Also known as Ishikawa Diagram or Fishbone Diagram, this tool helps your team to explore the many causes contributing to a certain effect, and graphically displays the relationship of the causes to the effect or outcome.
-It is a commonly used tool to help identify area for improvement.
-Causes are typically grouped under 5 categories, namely People, Methods, Materials, Equipment and Environment.
+Also known as Ishikawa Diagram or Fishbone Diagram, this tool helps your team to explore the many causes contributing to a certain effect and graphically displays the relationship of the causes to the effect or outcome.
+It is a commonly used tool to help identify areas for improvement.
+Causes are typically grouped under 5 categories, namely People, Methods, Materials, Equipment, and Environment.

-- Process map – Process map or flowchart is a graphical representation of the sequence of steps and how things get done in a process.
-It helps your team to visualize and have a clear understanding of current processes – an important first step to help identify problems, inefficiencies and areas for improvement.
+A process map or flowchart is a graphical representation of the sequence of steps and how things get done in a process.
+It helps your team to visualize and have a clear understanding of current processes – an important first step to help identify problems, inefficiencies, and areas for improvement.
 Common symbols are used so that the flowchart is easily understood by everyone.

-- FMEA – FMEA is a tool for conducting systematic analysis of a process or product to identify and prevent the problems before they occur.
-It prompts your team to proactively review and evaluate what could go wrong (failure mode), why failures happen (failure causes) and the consequence of failure (failure effect).
+FMEA is a tool for conducting a systematic analysis of a process or product to identify and prevent the problems before they occur.
+It prompts your team to proactively review and evaluate what could go wrong (failure mode), why failures happen (failure causes), and the consequence of failure (failure effect).
 Improvement plans can then be carried out to prevent those failures.
 The focus of FMEA is to proactively identify potential risks and their impact, prevent failures and make the system more resilient.

 General Guide on Tool Selection